gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

 Note: if at any point you realize that the recordings need to be completely re-done, then it is safe to delete `tools/reference-workspace/src/recordings/uiTestScenarios`; following the above steps will then lead to complete refresh.

+#### Technical Funny Stuff

+This project has several use cases where React component test scenarios have to be processed in node.js environment:

+-   Capturing execution definitions for visualizations implemented by React components
+-   Building BackstopJS configuration for visual regression testing

+In both of these cases code that is normally interpreted in browsers needs to run on server/workstation.

+To simplify and speed up initial development, the project mis-uses jest to run code that requires simulation of browser environment in node.
+A proper solution (perhaps using browser-env) is definitely possible but comes with its own price-tag while leading to the same results as current solution.